azc5OQ/lemon-chat/client/client-development/development.md

   `../client.html`.
 It is kept for reference / re-splitting and reads the pristine `../client.html` (never modified).
 You normally do **not** run it — use `build.py`.
+- `client-webassemblies/` holds the *sources* for the two embedded `.wasm` binaries (libopus, minimp3), the `wasmstob64.py` converter, and a README on how to rebuild them.
+The build does **not** touch this folder — the binaries it actually embeds are the ones under `src/wasm/`.
+Only come here when you need to recompile a `.wasm` from scratch.
+See `client-webassemblies/README.md`.